Number 1 (Tinchy Stryder song): Promotion

 N-Dubz and Tinchy Stryder performed the single version of the song on GMTV and on the Uncle B Tour, N-Dubz performed the version later included on Against All Odds.
 The artists performed the song at Radio 1's Big Weekend in the United Kingdom.
 They also performed the song together on BBC "Sound" in May 2009, BBC Switch Live in November 2009 and the MOBOs in Glasgow in September 2009.

 Music video

 The music video was directed by Emil Nava and produced by Ben Pugh.
 The video features both Stryder and Dappy but also has cameo appearances from Tulisa and Fazer.
 It begins with Stryder holding a Star in the Hood necklace and then begins singing the opening credits, introducing himself and N-Dubz, with all members of N-Dubz beside him.
-The video continues with Stryder and Dappy dancing in front of various backgrounds while Stryder has various outfit changes, including a red Adidas tracksuit.
+The video continues with Stryder and Dappy dancing in front of various backgrounds while they both have various outfit changes, including Dappy in a red Adidas tracksuit.
 The video frequently cuts between scenes with both N-Dubz and Stryder, two provocative female dancers and a string quartet.
 At one point in the video it features Stryder standing in front of a giant "Number 1".
 Towards the end it shows both Stryder and Dappy with a background of stars.